anl-cyberscience/LQMToolset/docs/configure.md

 :---------------------: | :-----------
 `name`                  | A unique name identifying this tool instance.
 `host`                  | Host address of your Splunk instance.
-`port`                  | Port used to communicate with your Splunk instances REST Api interface.
+`port`                  | Port used to communicate with your Splunk instances REST API interface.
 Defaults to `8089`.
 `username`              | Username that you want to authenticate with.
 `password`              | Password that you want to authenticate with.
 `cert_check`            | Used to disable the the certificate check.
 This is helpful for testing on a machine that you haven't imported your Splunk SSL cert on yet.
 Defaults to `false`.